chrisperelstein/katacoda-scenarios/service-mesh-intro/step1.md

+## Welcome

-# Welcome please wait for the environment to get started.
+Please wait for the environment to get started.

 ## Check Status

-Verify we are up and running.
+Verify kubernetes is healthy.

 `kubectl cluster-info`{{execute}}